The Tbilisi Outlet Village is an outlet centre being developed in Tbilisi, Georgia. Credit: Tbilisi Outlet Village.

 Tbilisi Outlet Village details

-The Tbilisi Outlet Village will have a 20,000m2 gross leasable area (GLA) and will contain 110 select retailers.
+The Tbilisi Outlet Village will have a gross leasable area (GLA) of 20,000m2 and will contain 110 select retailers.

-The average size of the retail units will be 180m2, but key tenants can combine the units into flagship stores.
-The retail outlet will also include 2,000 parking spaces.
+The average size of the retail units is 180m2, but key tenants can combine the units into flagship stores.
+The retail outlet also includes 2,000 parking spaces.

 The shopping centre will feature top international brands, premium retailers and Georgian brands in fashion, lifestyle and leisure.
-These will include Armani, Chanel, Dior, Gucci, Dolce & Gabbana, Elisabetta Franchi, Elena Miro, Iceberg, American Vintage, Liu Jo, Canali, Baldessarini, Brioni, Boggi and Corneliani.
+These will include Armani, Chanel, Dior, Gucci and Dolce & Gabbana, in addition to Elisabetta Franchi, Elena Miro, Iceberg, American Vintage and Liu Jo.
+Other brands include Canali, Baldessarini, Brioni, Boggi and Corneliani.

-The centre will also feature sports brands such as Adidas, Nike and Puma, along with New Balance, Kappa, Levi’s, Diesel, Wrangler, Mavi and Calvin Klein Jeans.
+The centre currently features sports brands such as Adidas, Nike and Puma, along with Calvin Klein Jeans, Furla, Guess, Lacoste, Levi’s, Tommy Hilfiger and Wrangler.

 Design of Tbilisi Outlet Village

-The retail centre will have an open street concept, heritage facades and contemporary design.
-It will feature urban elements such as entrance courtyards, village streets, a main plaza and Rambla-style promenades – wide alleys lined with trees that will provide shade and shelter to shoppers.
+The retail centre has an open street concept, heritage facades and contemporary design.
+It features urban elements such as entrance courtyards, village streets, a main plaza and Rambla-style promenades – wide alleys lined with trees that provide shade and shelter to shoppers.

-Four entrances will lead into the village to ensure optimum pedestrian circulation.
-These entrance courtyards will welcome visitors and guide them toward the retail shops.
+Four entrances lead into the village to ensure optimum pedestrian circulation.
+These entrance courtyards welcome visitors and guide them towards the retail shops.

 The village streets are pedestrian walkways that draw visitors into the village and resemble the cobbled streets in Tbilisi’s old town.
-The main plaza in the central square of the village will feature seating areas for visitors to rest and plan their shopping.
+The main plaza in the central square of the village features seating areas for visitors to rest and plan their shopping.

-The retail centre will also feature a reception area, visitor lounge, tourist and travel office, coach parking and a shuttle service to Tbilisi.
+The retail centre also includes a reception area, visitor lounge, tourist and travel office, coach parking and a shuttle service to Tbilisi.

-L35 Architects, an architecture firm, is responsible for the master planning, conceptualisation and architecture of the project.
+L35 Architects, an architecture practice, is responsible for the master planning, conceptualisation and architecture of the project.